Can you collect unemployment after being incarcerated in the US?

 What are the eligibility requirements to receive weekly unemployment benefits?

 Unemployment eligibility requirements vary depending on state law.
-For example, in North Carolina, you qualify for unemployment if:
+For example, in North Carolina, you currently qualify for unemployment if:

-- You are unemployed
+- You are able and available to work.

 - You must have lost your job through no fault of your own.